| Every summer the circus comes to town; and every year, you and

 "The best act on the street."
 The people disperse, talking

-You give the ticket to the monkey, who sniffs the ticket, lets out
+appreciatively about the monkey's act. >GIVE MY TICKET TO THE MONKEYYou give the ticket to the monkey, who sniffs the ticket, lets out

 a yawn, and tosses it into the air.
 The ticket sails over the hedge